 What is Hippotherapy?

-Hippotherapy is a form of physiotherapy treatment which works with the horse’s movement to achieve the desired responses in a client.
-It is undertaken by Chartered Physiotherapists who have completed further in-depth post-registration training, through the CPTRH Hippotherapy course, and who are fully insured to work within their extended Scope of Practice.
+Hippotherapy is a form of physiotherapy treatment which utilises the horse’s movement to achieve the desired responses in a client.
+It is undertaken by Chartered Physiotherapists and Chartered Occupational Therapists (OT) who have completed further in-depth post-registration training, through the ACPEA Hippotherapy Equine Facilitated Therapy Course, and who are fully insured to work within their extended Scope of Practice.

-Hippotherapy works with the movement generated by the walking equine to replicate the sensory input/motor output of the human pelvis during active walking.
-The goal is not to teach horse-riding skills, but rather to work with the horse as a dynamic base of support, which enables the participant to learn to control and co-ordinate their responses.
-The Physiotherapist can position the participant on the horse in a variety of positions (e.g. astride facing forwards or backwards; sideways sitting; lying supine or prone; kneeling etc.) and the Physiotherapist can apply neuro-developmental and sensory integration techniques to help develop balance and postural reactions.
+Hippotherapy utilises the movement generated by the walking equine to replicate the sensory input/motor output of the human pelvis during active walking.
+The goal is not to teach horse-riding skills, but that the horse provides a dynamic base of support upon which the client learns to control and co-ordinate their responses.
+The therapist can position the client on the horse in a variety of positions (e.g. astride facing forwards or backwards; sideways sitting; lying supine or prone; kneeling etc.) and the therapist can apply neuro-developmental and sensory integration techniques to help develop balance and postural reactions.

-The Physiotherapist directs and is responsible for a highly trained team: the equine will have been carefully assessed and selected for its temperament and individual movement quality; a horse handler under the Physiotherapist’s guidance will support the speed and direction of the equine; a side walker will walk alongside the client to assist/support as required.
+The therapist directs and is responsible for a highly trained team: the equine will have been carefully assessed and selected for its temperament and individual movement quality; a horse handler under the therapist’s guidance will control the speed and direction of the equine; a side walker will walk alongside the client to assist/support as required.

 Our Purpose